jmcp/find-my-electorate/doc/start-here.md

 Firstly, let's get the license question out of the way:

     All code in this repo is available for you to use under	the terms of the MIT license.
-Please review [LICENSE][LICENSE] for details.
+Please review LICENSE for details.

 Right.
 With that done, what is this service for and how do I set it up and run